-The closure of collieries from the 1970s onwards meant the industry collapsed, with figures by Statista showing the number of people employed in mining fell from one million in 1920 to 2,000 in 2015.
+But the closure of collieries from the 1970s onwards meant the industry collapsed, with figures by Statista showing the number of people employed in mining fell from one million in 1920 to 2,000 in 2015.

 But amid the dying gasps of the industry are a series of attempts to open new surface mines, which would add to more than a dozen still in operation.

 And even though no deep coal mine has been opened since the 1980s, plans were approved by Cumbria County Council on 19 March for the Woodhouse Colliery site, in West Cumbria.

 What is an open-cast mine?

 Open-cast mines use a slightly different process to underground mining, which was more commonplace in the 20th century.